sixerq/GettingAndCleaningDataCourseProject/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+##Getting The Data
+- Download, unzip and get the list of the files.
+- See README.txt for the detailed information of the data set.
+  *test/X_test.txt
+  *test/y_test.txt
+  *train/subject_train.txt
+  *train/X_train.txt
+  *train/y_train.txt

+##Reading The Data